SystemFw/blog/content/posts/programs-as-values-VI.md

 exactly?
 As it turns out, a huge amount: `next: A => Console[B]` can use `A` in _arbitrary_ ways to decide what the next computation should be.
-In `nameAndGreet` we simply passed it through, but `next` could include `if/else` expressions, recursion, pattern matching, and so on.
-In other words: _general control flow_.
+In `nameAndGreet` we simply passed it through, but `next` could include `if/else` expressions, recursion, pattern matching...or in other words, _general control flow_.

 ## Emitting outputs